ess-dmsc/kafka-to-nexus/integration-tests/README.md

 Tests that check the basic functionality of the file-writer including Kafka integration.

 ### Running locally
+Might not work on MacOs due to Docker issues, to run locally with Docker see below.

 - Create a Python environment with all the requirements installed.
 - Start docker:
 ```